 The Northwest Georgia Regional area’s history includes the Cherokees, Trail of Tears, Civil War battles, and the origin of a cottage textile industry which developed into carpet manufacturing.
 The library maintains a special collection of books on the families and events in this area.
 This includes the following and more.

 The library keeps a collection of microfilm.
 This includes Federal Census data, local newspapers, death records, and more.
-There are two microfilm readers available and black and white prints can be made from the film for $0.25 a page.
+There is a microfilm reader available and black and white prints can be made from the film for $0.25 a page.

 The Anderson & Anderson History Room houses books relating to prominent families in Murray and Whitfield counties, Civil War rosters, Revolutionary War rosters, history books relating to Chatsworth and the surrounding areas, cemetery records, and some family and historical materials from neighboring states.

 Unfortunately, due to budget cuts, the library staff cannot perform research for local researchers; however, the staff would be happy to show researches how to use and find the materials that they might need in their research.?Subject=Research%20Assistance">Dianne Davis or call (706) 695-4200.